milesnov/developer/openai-with-oracle/deploy-model-oci/deploy-model-oci.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab walks you through the steps to deploy your own Chat GPT model on OCI.
+First, you will create a compute instance.
+Next, you will create a Conda environment and install dependencies.
+Then, you will download the Groovy model and GitHub examples.
+Finally, you will run an example, which will deploy the model on your OCI compute instance.

 Estimated Time: 30 minutes